infofiend/Hue-Lights-Groups-Scenes/README.md

 # Hue-Lights-Groups-Scenes (OH MY!)
 SmartThings SmartApps &amp; Device Handlers

-I've created a Hue Service Manager that finds and installs (1) individual Hue Lights, (2) Hue Groups, and (3) Hue Scenes.
+Claytonnj and I have created a Hue Service Manager and associated device handlers that finds and installs (1) individual Hue Lights, (2) Hue Groups, and (3) Hue Scenes.
+Groups and Bulbs can be set with color, level, color temperature, and transition time.

 **UPDATED:  new abilities include**